The World of Homebrewing

 (from The Basics of Brewing by Scott Birdwell ©)

 Many people know that beer is made from water, yeast, hops, and malt, but, many do not know what "malt" really is!
-Malt, in the general sense of the word, is a form of cereal grain (usually barley) that has been steeped in water for a number of days and allowed to sprout.
-Then it is put into a kiln to dry up the moisture.
+Malt, in the general sense of the word, is a form of cereal grain (usually barley) that has been steeped in water for a while and allowed to sprout for a number of days.
+Then it is time to dry the grains as they will not keep if wet.
+They are either put into a kiln or a roaster to dry.
+The temperature(s) of the kiln or roaster and the amount of time in that vessel will determine how dark the grains become and what kind of flavors are being produced.
+The decision by the malster between using a kiln versus a roaster also has an immense impact on flavor, as well.

 How To Keg Your Homebrew - Defalco's Draught Beer Primer